georgiitonchev/tailored/README.md

  - Sprites: Rendering of textures with additional settings such as 9-slice scaling.
  - UI system: A base implementation of UI elements used throughout the examples.
  - Text: A basic implementation of text rendering using .ttf font files.
+ - 3D models/scenes: Rendering of 3D models and scenes loaded from .gltf files.

 ## Examples
 Example UI featuring buttons, scrollable areas and a simple particle system.